emrahcetin43/Dingo/README.md

-# lotus_interface
+# Dingo

- A JS client to bridge Node.JS and FileCoin's Lotus API
+ A JS client to bridge Node.JS and FileCoin's Lotus API.